Miq1/FredBoard/Velostat-Mod/README.md

 The sensitivity was massively improved, the pressure spans a wider range than the original material.
 So I converted both keypads to Velastat pads now and would like to share the way it has been done.

+#### Update: 3M adhesive
+While the mod as described was working nicely, I had a special issue with it.
+When modding I tend to open and close the Theoryboard multiple times.
+Since the key pads are made from silicone, the adhesive tape I used to fix the Velostat on it is not sticking strongly, rather like a Post-It&trade; note.
+Therefore the Velostat bit came off sometimes.

+I found a special 3M double adhesive tape to get around that issue.
+It unfortunately ius rather expensive but nicely does its job.
+The "3M mod update" was added at the end of the page.

 ```diff
 - Note: the sensitivity curve of Velostat makes it tricky to play with velocity and aftertouch.
 One can adjust to it, but the planned sensitivity  control in FredBoard will make it easier!
 ```